jnozzi/cocoadev.com/markdown/CPlusPlusInCocoa.md

 Jeremy Jurkztowicz (arketype (_AT_) myrealbox (_DOT_) com)

 ADDENDUM: Wow.
-I just looked at General/CocoaSTL, really cool.
+I just looked at CocoaSTL, really cool.
 One less library for me to write :)

 ----